obadafidii/kvshards/README.md

 durability.
 Batching and asynchronous commit improve throughput but can lose the most recent accepted writes if the process or machine fails before the next background commit.

+## Goal
+- [] Measure performance for each number of shard and check the optimal number of shards.
+- [] Use claude to build a UI for this project, let it return statistics and several use information
+- [] Host it.
+- [] Check if you can put this go binary in WASM and run the whole thing on the browser, that will be cool right 🤷‍♂️  I really don't lol.

 ## Resources
 1. [DiceDb - Legacy](https://github.com/dicedb/dice-legacy/blob/master/internal/shard/main.go)